kubauth/kubauth-doc/docs/30-user-guide/120-tokens-and-claims.md

 kc token --issuerURL https://kubauth.ingress.kubo6.mbp --clientId public --onlyIDToken | kc jwt
 ```

-- The `--onlyIDToken` instruct the command to display only the base64 encoded OIDC token.
-Useful for batch inclusion.
+- The `--onlyIDToken` option instructs the command to output only the base64-encoded ID token, useful for batch processing.
-- The `kc jwt` act as a filter to decode the jwt token.
+- The `kc jwt` command decodes the JWT token.

 The response should look like: